EvictionLab/eviction-lab-website/content/updates/blog/how-local-leaders-are-stemming-the-eviction-crisis/index.md

 life.
 Thanks to Mullet’s interventions, the landlord repaired the unit and added special rails to prevent future damage and risk of displacement.

-{{< pullquote "A legislative report evaluating the first seven months of the program finds that the majority of the cases were litigated (36%) or resolved outside of court (38%)" >}}
+{{< pullquote "More than 70% ended up getting free legal representation or resolved their situation outside of court" >}}

 As much as many lawyers would like to help tenants beyond the courtroom, their workload and how the judicial system works forces them to move quickly, limiting ongoing help for tenants